Myrtanim/xsd2so/README.md

 ### What is this repository for? ###

-* ScriptableObject code generator from an XSD
+* generate code from XSD to Unity's ScriptableObject
-* code generator to convert parsed XML data to the ScriptableObject data
+* also generates parsing of XML data to a ScriptableObject instance
 * 0.0.1

 ### How do I get set up? ###